vaclavstibor/docker-hw/README.md

 # Getting Started with this React App

-Run this two commands in root dir
+Run this two commands in the root dir

 ### `docker build -t docker-hw .`